Time-dependent relaxed magnetohydrodynamics -- inclusion of cross helicity constraint using phase-space action: Axisymmetric equilibria with both field-aligned and cross-field flow

 There is an obvious singularity in \eqref{eq:GSB2} when the fully-relaxed-flow Alfv\'en Mach number $M^{\rm Rx}_{\rm A} = 1$, but plasma flows in toroidal confinement experiments are typically much less than the Alfv\'en speed, defined using the total magnetic field in the numerator, so it is unlikely this singularity would be encountered in practice.

-However, while not immediately obvious, the dependence of $\rho$ on $|\grad\psi|$, through $B^2$ in \eqref{eq:rhoBoltzmannB}, can cause \eqref{eq:GSB2} to become hyperbolic at much lower plasma flow speeds than $c_{\rm A}$, as first found by Lovelace \emph{et al.} \cite{Lovelace_etal_86} and analyzed in the context of modern low-aspect-ratio tokamaks by McClements and Hole \cite{McClements_Hole_10}.
-This is because the $\grad\rho$ in \eqref{eq:GSB2} contributes a factor, $\grad\grad\psi$, having second-order derivatives of $\psi$ that must be included along with the second-order derivatives in $\Delta^*\psi$ to evaluate whether \eqref{eq:GSB2} is elliptic or hyperbolic.
+However, while not immediately obvious, the dependence of $\rho$ on $|\grad\psi|$, through $B^2$ in \eqref{eq:rhoBoltzmannB}, can cause \eqref{eq:GSB2} to become hyperbolic at much lower plasma flow speeds than $c_{\rm A}$, as first found by Lovelace \emph{et al.} \cite{Lovelace_etal_86} and analyzed in the context of modern low-aspect-ratio tokamaks by McClements and Hole. \cite{McClements_Hole_10} This is because the $\grad\rho$ in \eqref{eq:GSB2} contributes a factor, $\grad\grad\psi$, having second-order derivatives of $\psi$ that must be included along with the second-order derivatives in $\Delta^*\psi$ to evaluate whether \eqref{eq:GSB2} is elliptic or hyperbolic.
 (This is based on the sign of the discriminant $D = A_{RZ}^2 - 4 A_{RR} A_{ZZ}$, with $A_{RR}, A_{RZ}, A_{ZZ}$ the coefficients of $\partial^2\psi/\partial^2 R,\, \partial^2\psi/\partial R\partial Z,\, \partial^2\psi/\partial^2 Z$, respectively: If $D=0$ the equation is parabolic, while $D<0$ implies ellipticity and $\D>0$ hyperbolicity.)

-It seems unlikely that the MHD equilibria studied in this Appendix would be minima of the Hamiltonian $H_\Omega^{\rm Rx}$ in ranges where such transitions occur.
-If so, while valid MHD equilibria, could not properly be called relaxed.
-However, determining this is outside of the scope of this paper as we examine only first variations.
+It seems unlikely that the MHD equilibria studied in this Appendix would be minima of the Hamiltonian $H_\Omega^{\rm Rx}$ in ranges where such transitions occur, which has been confirmed by Hameiri. \cite{Hameiri_98} In these cases, while valid MHD equilibria, they could not properly be called relaxed.